4GeeksAcademy/machine-learning-content/export/hypothesis-testing.md

 ### Steps of formulating a hypothesis

+Hypothesis testing is a statistical method that is used in making statistical decisions using experimental data.
+Hypothesis Testing is basically an assumption that we make about the population parameter.

+For example, when we say that boys are taller than girls.
+This assumption needs some statistic way to prove it, we need a mathematical conclusion what ever we are assuming is true.

 Hypotheses are claims, and we can use statistics to prove or disprove them.
 Hypothesis testing structures the problems so that we can use statistical evidence to test these claims and check if the claim is valid or not.

+**Steps:**

 1. Defining hypothesis